jfalken/github_commit_crawler/readme.md

 ### Docker

 The Docker container will get you started quickly.

+If you've used `docker pull` to install, you can skip step this as your image is already built; scroll down to `Connecting`.

 1. Docker needs to be installed, see [docker installation guides](https://docs.docker.com/installation/)
 2. Build the Docker Image